beizy/white-lotus/README.md

 # The White Lotus Resort

 ## Abstract
 This app is the deliverable for Turing shcool front-end program mod 2 final solo project "Overlook".
-It allows logged user to see his/her room booking history and make new bookings.
+It allows a logged-in user to see his/her room booking history and make new bookings.
 App name is inspired by HBO series The White Lotus.

 ## Installation